ekartashov/lib_msg.sh/README.md

     -   This internal function handles all message printing.
     -   It determines the correct output stream (stdout/stderr).
     -   Applies color using `_lib_msg_colorize` if a color code is provided and the stream is a TTY.
-    -   If the stream is a TTY and terminal width is known, it uses `_lib_msg_wrap_text` to wrap the (potentially colored) message content.
+    -   If the stream is a TTY and terminal width is known, it uses `_lib_msg_wrap_text` to wrap the message content.
 Each wrapped line is then prefixed.
     -   If no TTY or no width, it prints the message with the prefix directly.
     -   Handles whether a final newline should be printed.
+-   **Context-Aware Exiting (`die` function):**
+    -   Detects whether it's being called from a sourced context or directly executed script using `_lib_msg_is_return_valid()`.
+    -   If called in a sourced script/function, uses `return` with the error code to allow the calling script to continue.
+    -   If called in a directly executed script, uses `exit` to terminate the entire script.

 ## Limitations and Known Issues

 -   **ANSI in Wrapped Text:** The current text wrapping logic in `_lib_msg_wrap_text` is not fully ANSI-aware.
 If a message is colored *before* wrapping, the ANSI escape codes contribute to the string length seen by the wrapper.
 This can lead to lines being wrapped slightly shorter than expected visually.
-A more robust solution would involve stripping ANSI codes for length calculations during wrapping and re-applying them, or making the wrapper itself ANSI-aware.
+To mitigate this, the library handles ANSI stripping for length calculations using `_lib_msg_strip_ansi_shell`.
 -   **Complex Scripts in Prefixes:** Prefixes are currently treated as plain text for length calculation.
-If prefixes were to contain ANSI codes, similar wrapping issues would arise.
+If prefixes contain ANSI codes, the library handles this correctly by stripping ANSI codes when calculating lengths.
 -   **`COLUMNS` Variable:** Relies on the `COLUMNS` environment variable being correctly set and updated for accurate terminal width.
 Some terminal emulators or environments might not update this reliably.
 -   **Word Splitting:** The wrapper splits words based on single spaces.
 Multiple consecutive spaces in the input text might lead to slightly different spacing in the wrapped output compared to the input, as empty "words" might be processed.